Free shipping on orders over 50€ up to 500g

 • Natural fiber yarn (cotton, linen, hemp): cut off excess yarn and glue ends with vinyl glue.

-Sliding knots can also be made with leather thread, soutache or rat-tail cord.
+You can also make sliding knots with leather thread, soutache or rat-tail cord.

 Tips for a successful sliding closure